trexminer/T-Rex/README.md

                                    Example: --profit-per-mh 0.0516:0.0012
         --lhr-tune                 [Ethash, Autolykos2] LHR tuning value that indicates the percentage of the full speed the miner tries to achieve for LHR cards (default: -1).
 Range from 10 to 95.
-                                   -1 - auto-mode (LHR tune is set to 74 (or 68 in low power mode) for LHR cards and 0 for non-LHR)
-                                    0 - disabled (use for non-LHR cards) 30 - recommended starting value for most LHR cards in LHR unlock dual mining mode (see --dual-algo)
+                                   -1 - auto
-                                   68 - recommended starting value for most LHR cards in low power mode (see --lhr-low-power) 74 - recommended starting value for most LHR cards Can be set for each GPU separately, e.g.
+                                    0 - disabled (use for non-LHR cards) 74 - recommended starting value for most LHR cards in low power mode (see --lhr-low-power) 78 - recommended starting value for most LHR cards Can be set for each GPU separately, e.g.
-                                   "lhr-tune": "0,0,74.5,0" - this will set LHR tuning value to 74.5 for the third GPU.
+                                   "lhr-tune": "0,0,77.5,0" - this will set LHR tuning value to 77.5 for the third GPU.
         --lhr-autotune-mode        [Ethash, Autolykos2] LHR auto-tune mode (default: down).
 Valid values: off  - auto-tune is disabled.
-LHR tune value is fixed during mining, and will not change no matter how often LHR lock is detected down - LHR tune value will decrease if the miner detects LHR lock full - same as "down" but additionally miner will be trying to increase LHR tune value if it's stable on the current LHR tune level --lhr-autotune-step-size   LHR auto-tune step size (default: 0.5).
+LHR tune value is fixed during mining, and will not change no matter how often LHR lock is detected down - LHR tune value will decrease if the miner detects LHR lock full - same as "down" but additionally miner will be trying to increase LHR tune value if it's stable on the current LHR tune level --lhr-autotune-step-size   LHR auto-tune step size (default: 0.1).
                                    Indicates by how much LHR tune value is changed by the LHR auto-tuner.
-        --lhr-autotune-interval    LHR auto-tune time interval in minutes (default: 20).
+        --lhr-autotune-interval    LHR auto-tune time interval in minutes (default: 5:120).
+                                   Format: <interval_up>:<interval_down>.
-                                   Amount of time the GPU must be mining without hitting LHR locks before the miner increases LHR tune value.
+                                   "<interval_up>" is the period of time in minutes the GPU must be mining without hitting LHR locks before the miner attempts to increase the LHR tune value.
-                                   Also, if the GPU has triggered an LHR lock, LHR tune value will not decrease if the previous LHR lock was detected more than "--lhr-autotune-interval" minutes ago.
+                                   If the GPU has tripped LHR, LHR tune value will not decrease if the previous LHR lock was detected more than "<interval_down>" minutes ago.
-        --lhr-low-power            [Ethash, Autolykos2] Reduces power consumption in LHR mode at a cost of a slightly lower hashrate.
+        --lhr-low-power            [Ethash] Reduces power consumption in LHR mode at a cost of a slightly lower hashrate (default: 0).
-        --kernel                   [Ethash] Choose CUDA kernel (default: 0).
+                                   1 - enabled, 0 - disabled.
+Can be set to a comma separated string to enable the mode for a subset of the GPUs (eg: --lhr-low-power 0,0,1,0) --kernel                   [Ethash] Choose CUDA kernel (default: 0).
 Range from 0 to 5.
                                    Set to 0 to enable auto-tuning: the miner will benchmark each kernel and select the fastest.
                                    Can be set to a comma separated list to apply different values to different cards.